You must be logged in and have purchased prescription contact lenses from Lenstore.co.uk to access the premium services of Your Online Optical Clinic.

 Equally, online eye checks are not a valid form of renewing or updating your prescription because UK regulations state such assessments must be conducted by an optician.

-H5 - Steps to be Prescribed Contact lenses
+Steps to be Prescribed Contact lenses

+1. 1.
 The contact lens assessment/fitting

+2. 2.
 Contact lens aftercare check-up

-The Contact lens assessment / fitting
+The Contact lens assessment/fitting

-You optician will then look at your spectacle prescription, which you will have received from your eye exam, and also take keratometry readings, which help to establish the correction and base curve of the lenses needed to correct your vision.
+Your optician will then look at your spectacle prescription, which you will have received from your eye exam, and also take keratometry readings, which help to establish the correction and base curve of the lenses needed to correct your vision.

 Following this, a full slit-lamp examination will be used to assess your tear film (a thin layer of fluid that covers your eyes) and check if your eyes produce enough moisture to ensure that contact lenses can be worn comfortably and safely.
 The surface of your eyes will also be evaluated to help your optician assess the movement and alignment of contact lenses as they sit on your eye.
-After these tests have been completed, your optician will then select the type of contact lens required to correct your vision and will insert a trial pair of lenses.
-Your vision will then be checked and your prescription fine-tuned.

 The fitting of your lenses will then be assessed to ensure they fit comfortably in your eyes.
 If you haven’t worn contact lenses before, you’ll also be shown how to insert and remove your lenses as well as how to care for them.